amandeepmittal/amanhimself.dev/content/posts/app-icon-react-native-android.md

 ![cover_image](https://i.imgur.com/tZtGF2K.png)

-In this post, let's generate an app icon and learn how to add it to a Android app build with React Native.
+In this post, let's generate an app icon and learn how to add it to an Android app build with React Native.

 ## Generating an app icon